An Interview with Colin Barrett

 CB: I recently really enjoyed Sinéad Gleeson’s Hagstone, Ferdia Lennon’s Glorious Exploits, Aimée Walsh’s Exile and Cathy Sweeney’s Breakdown.

-Liam Harrison is a founding editor at Tolka.
+Liam Harrison is an editor at Tolka.
 He is a lecturer in creative writing at the University of the West of England, Bristol.

 You can subscribe to Tolka for a year and receive two issues for €22.